philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 This... *this* is absolutely the core motivation of small-scale research (SSR): *wanting to know the answer to an un-answered question that you care deeply about*.
 This is, more generally, the motivation of most other styles of research, but the _caring about_ part is particularly important and personal when it comes to SSR.

 The way most of us think about research causes us to worry about caring or caring too much.
 We worry using terms like "bias" and "motivated reasoning" and a few others.
 Basically, we worry that caring too much will interfere with our general objectivity and the effectiveness of our research.
 But when it comes to SSR, I've found that the worst output is produced by people who _care too little_.
 They're often creating the research as a social signaling tool ("I do research, therefore I have authoritative insight into X."), but they actually have little or no _practical use_ for the insight the research generates.
 As a result, they can overlook nonsensical or perhaps more subtly flawed results because they have no skin in the game when it comes to how the results will be _applied_ in real world situations, and they lack the _context_ that practitioners have, causing them to not even sense when the results are nonsensical or flawed.

+Caring too much in the wrong way can lead you astray, but the main place where I've seen this happen is people who care too much about being seen as an infallible expert.
+In other words, give an insecure asshole the tool of research, and because they care too much about protecting their ego or reputation, they will often produce bad research.
+The secondary place where caring too much distorts research output is when you put someone in a system that incentivizes them to hit a "quota" of impressive research output.
+The whole "p-hacking" scandal you may have heard about flows from this inventive structure.

 Almost every apparent constraint that comes with the territory of SSR is actually an opportunity in disguise.
 Small sample sizes are an opportunity to go deeper and gather more nuance.
 The lack of rigorous statistical controls is an invitation to get dead serious about contextualizing your findings, which helps you avoid self-deception or cluelessly reporting bad data to the world.